The Bath Priory

 The Bath Priory operates Wednesday through Sunday, 12 to 10 pm, giving it one of the longer service windows in Bath's upper tier.
 That accessibility is part of the appeal: a Michelin Plate restaurant that you can book for a Wednesday lunch without fighting weekend competition is a practical advantage that most comparable properties do not offer.
 Closed Monday and Tuesday, which is standard for properties of this type.

-Chef Jauca Catalin leads the kitchen, and the menu format is seasonal à la carte.
+Chef Jauca Catalin leads the kitchen, the menu format is seasonal à la carte.
 The sourcing philosophy is the clearest signal of what this kitchen values: British produce, named and traceable, with Wiltshire lamb loin cited as a representative example.
 For a food enthusiast who tracks ingredient provenance, this is meaningful data.
 It tells you the kitchen is not buying generic protein and dressing it up; it is making sourcing decisions that shape the entire menu structure.
-Wiltshire sits less than 20 miles from Bath, and using its lamb in preference to imported alternatives reflects a coherent, regionally grounded approach that you see at properties like Gidleigh Park in Chagford and Moor Hall in Aughton , venues where the sourcing story and the cooking quality are inseparable.
+Wiltshire sits less than 20 miles from Bath, using its lamb in preference to imported alternatives reflects a coherent, regionally grounded approach that you see at properties like Gidleigh Park in Chagford and Moor Hall in Aughton, venues where the sourcing story and the cooking quality are inseparable.

 The Michelin Plate recognition (2024 and 2025 consecutively) confirms consistent kitchen execution.
-A Plate is Michelin's acknowledgment of good cooking without the Star designation , which means the food clears a high threshold but the full Star conversation involves factors beyond the plate.
+A Plate is Michelin's acknowledgment of good cooking without the Star designation, which means the food clears a high threshold but the full Star conversation involves factors beyond the plate.
 For the diner, this is a useful calibration: expect technically strong, well-considered food with quality ingredients, not experimental or boundary-pushing cuisine.
-The OAD ranking , a peer-assessed guide weighted heavily toward serious food travellers , places it in the top 400 restaurants in Europe two years running, which for a hotel restaurant in a secondary UK city is a meaningful credential.
+The OAD ranking, a peer-assessed guide weighted heavily toward serious food travellers, places it in the top 400 restaurants in Europe two years running, which for a hotel restaurant in a secondary UK city is a meaningful credential.

 For context on the wider Bath food scene, see our full Bath restaurants guide.
 If you are planning a stay, our full Bath hotels guide covers the full accommodation picture.
-Bars, wineries, and experiences are covered at our Bath bars guide, our Bath wineries guide, and our Bath experiences guide.
+Bars, wineries, experiences are covered at our Bath bars guide, our Bath wineries guide, and our Bath experiences guide.

 Other Modern British kitchens worth benchmarking against nationally: CORE by Clare Smyth in London, The Fat Duck in Bray, L'Enclume in Cartmel, Hand and Flowers in Marlow, hide and fox in Saltwood, and The Ritz Restaurant in London.
 The Bath Priory is playing in credible company.